-Donated services are recognized as contributions if the services require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-The Organization has estimated the approximate fair value of professional services provided at no charge by related parties (Note 5) to be \$3,000 during 2015 and 2014.
-In addition, the Organization has estimated the approximate fair value of professional services provided at no charge by unrelated parties to be approximately \$111,000 and \$24,000 for the years ended December 31, 2015 and 2014, respectively.
-These professional services related to software development of approximately \$105,000 and legal services of approximately \$6,000 which were provided for the Organization during the year ended December 31, 2015 and for legal services for the year ended December 31, 2014.
-The approximate fair value of professional services is included in gifts-in-kind contributions and expenses in the statement of activities.
-The related expense is included in expeditions for the software implementation and in general and administrative expense for the legal services.
+Donated services are recognized as contributions if the services create or enhance a nonfinancial asset, or require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
+The Organization has estimated the approximate fair value of professional services provided at no charge by related parties (Note 5) to be \$3,000 per year during 2016, 2015, and 2014.
+In addition, the Organization has estimated the approximate fair value of professional services provided at no charge by unrelated parties to be approximately \$147,000, \$111,000, and \$24,000 for the years ended December 31, 2016, 2015, and 2014, respectively.
+These professional services related to software development of approximately \$140,000, \$105,000, and \$0 and legal services of approximately \$7,000, \$6,000, and \$24,000 which were provided for the Organization during the years ended December 31, 2016, 2015, and 2014, respectively.
+The approximate fair value of professional services is included in gifts-in-kind contributions and expenses in the statements of activities.
+The related expense is included in expeditions and fundraising for the software implementation and in general and administrative expense for the legal services.